OpenKnowledgeMaps/open-discovery/roadmap.md

 * **OA Button:** provide OA Button within the interface for non-OA items
 * **Zotero:** enable exporting citations to Zotero

 We will also perform user tests evaluating the implementation of the functionalities mentioned above.
-In addition, we will work towards integrations of our functionalities in other open infrastructures.
+In addition, we will work towards integration of our functionalities in other open infrastructures.

 **3) Provide data interfaces to our database**
 The open science ecosystem relies on the creation of positive network effects, from which we benefit in our daily use of open APIs, and to which we want to contribute by offering an API to our own services and data sets.
 This includes providing a means of access to our services’ knowledge mapping capabilities (‘Discovery as a Service’), and bulk data access to our underlying data sets, so that other initiatives can re-use this for e.g. building on top of that data or research purposes.
 For those sections of our future data sets that include user-contributed content, our data interfaces will be constrained to data for which users consciously opt-in prior to any publication.